FindArticles FindArticles

 SHARE

-Governments on both sides of the Atlantic are moving to expand age verification requirements across the web, arguing that stricter checks will shield minors from pornography, predatory behavior, and other high‑risk content.
-That push has triggered a fierce debate: how do you verify someone’s age at scale without building surveillance systems that expose everyone’s identity, chill speech, and increase the blast radius of the next data breach?
+From both sides of the Atlantic, governments are pushing to expand age verification requirements across the web, on the grounds that stricter checks would shield minors from pornography, predatory behavior and other high‑risk material.
+That push has set off a fierce debate: how do you verify someone’s age at scale, without constructing surveillance systems that lay everyone’s identity bare, chill speech, and expand the blast radius of the next data breach?

 Table of Contents

-• What counts as verification—and where it fails
+• What counts as verification — and where it falls short

 • Security, breaches and unintended harm